-The design of this Wellness Medal has been extensively researched to help a wide range of people.
+The design of this Wellness Talisman has been extensively researched to help a wide range of people.

 This led me to talk with my friends and I realised that they were calmed by the warm metal as well.

-I organised interviews with a wide range of people.
-I talked to people running and attending mindfulness classes.
-I spoke to members of yoga and spritual groups and lastly I interviewed people who had experience of mental health issues.
+I organised interviews with with different people, including talking to people running and attending mindfulness classes.
+I spoke to members of yoga and spritual groups and lastly I interviewed people who had experience of mental health issues, including social anxiety.

 The Design Process

-The medal is designed to be carried by people, fitting perfectly in the palm of the hand or out of way in a pocket.
+The Talisman is designed to be carried by people, fitting perfectly in the palm of the hand or out of way in a pocket.

 Most people wanted a combination of weight and warmth because these have a pleasurable, calming effect.
 Almost half wanted a smooth surface which they could rub while others found tracing lines more calming.